Additionally, you can also find a directory of ready-to-use resume examples like journalist resume, actor resumes, etc.

 - Include the most relevant and recent positions first.

-- Write the company name, job title, and dates of employment for each position.
+- Write the name of the company you have worked for, your job title, and the duration of employment for each position.

 - Provide a brief overview of your responsibilities and achievements in each role.